plait-lab/edit-mirror/docs/installation.md

 For example, instead of running `elm make` to build your project, please run `edit-mirror elm make`.

-If you haven’t already, we recommend wrapping your build command in a `Makefile` or `build.sh` file so you can keep your build command short and not worry about needing to use our `elm` wrapper.
+If you haven't already, we recommend wrapping your build command in a `Makefile` or `build.sh` file so you can keep your build command short and not worry about needing to use our `elm` wrapper.

 ---

-And that’s it, you’ve successfully installed Edit Mirror!
+And that's it, you've successfully installed Edit Mirror!
 Thank you once again for your participation in this study, and happy coding!

 — Justin Lubin